GEOG 5014EX - Adaptation Options for Management

 Assignment 4: Adaptation Strategy, 2000 - 2500 words

-SubmissionSubmission dates will be advised at the beginning of each semester
+SubmissionSubmission dates will be advised once each semester commences.

 Grades for your performance in this course will be awarded in accordance with the following scheme: